 Can you add tags to YouTube videos after upload?

 Yes.
-You can edit YouTube video descriptions and titles after uploading to YouTube Studio to add hashtags.
+You can edit your YouTube video description and video's title after uploading to YouTube Studio to add hashtags.

-If you’re a new YouTuber or looking for an easy video editing tool, try Clipchamp’s free online video editor.
-In a few clicks, creators can add intro and outros, subscriber buttons, royalty-free music, and even publish videos directly to YouTube.
+If you’re a new YouTuber or looking for an easy video editing tool, try a free online video editor like Clipchamp.
+In a few clicks, creators can add YouTube intro and outros, subscriber buttons, royalty-free music, and even publish videos directly to YouTube.